Skip to main content

 Physicians carry malpractice risk that most other high-income professionals don't face.
 While Banner Health carries malpractice coverage for employed physicians, your personal assets need protection beyond the employment relationship.

 Arizona law provides significant retirement account exemptions: 401(k)s, IRAs, and pensions are generally judgment-proof in creditor claims.
-That's powerful.
+That's significant.
 But it only works if assets are in those sheltered accounts.
 Money in a taxable brokerage account or cash has no exemption.

 Arizona also provides a homestead exemption up to $150,000 of your primary home equity.
 That means if you're sued and lose, your home is protected up to that limit.
 Beyond that, other asset protection structures (liability insurance, trusts) become relevant.